BencyVarghese/TradingApp/README.md

 ## Configuration

+For each signal the corresponding methods can be configured the properties file.
 Spring boot config server is used to manage the configuration.
 Confiiguration is kept in the below repository.

 [TradingAppConfig](https://github.com/BencyVarghese/TradingAppConfig)